Digital Resources | Historical Buildings | Library Resources

 Bloomfield Blossoms – Glimpses into the history of Bloomfield Township and Bloomfield Hills, MI. by Kay Smith.

-The State of Michigan, through the Michigan Electronic Library, has wonderful digital resources to explore about local history and genealogy.
+Michigan Electronic Library – Provides digital resources to explore about local history and genealogy.

-Access to either digitized versions of newspapers or links to digitized newspapers made available from a variety of sources.
+Digital Michigan Newspaper Portal – Access either digitized versions of newspapers or links to digitized newspapers made available from a variety of sources.
 Among these links are papers held by the Clarke Historical Library and also Michigan newspapers found in Chronicling America, a database maintained by the Library of Congress.

 Buildings of Historical Interest

 Affleck House (aka Gregor S. and Elizabeth B. Affleck House) located at 925 Bloomfield Woods, Bloomfield Hills, Michigan 48302.
 The home was designed and built by Frank Lloyd Wright.

 National Register of Historical Places – Oakland County Michigan has 50 places on the National Register of Historic Places including 4 places of National significance and 6 places of Statewide significance.